fitabigail/IrishMortgageConsulting/README.md

 The live Project can be found [here](https://fitabigail.github.io/IrishMortgageConsulting/).</br>

- * Testing During development of the pages was done through the project to see how the project looked and felt
+ * Testing During the development of the pages was done through the project to see how the project looked and felt
 | Feature                 |  Expect                                     |  Action         |  Result                                  |
 |-------------------------|---------------------------------------------|-----------------|------------------------------------------|
 | Logo                    |  Link to home page                          | Click On        | Load the home page                       |